hypercube1024/firefly/_docs/firefly-guide.md

 ### Building by maven
 1. Clone firefly source code from Github.
-2. Find the demo project 'firefly-demo', modify the log path in firefly-log.properties, you can find it in 'firefly-demo/src/main/resources', in this case, you __*Must*__ modify these two rows to your own location
+2. Find the demo project 'firefly-demo', modify the log path in firefly-log.properties, you can find it in 'firefly-demo/src/main/resources', in this case, you __*Must*__ modify these three rows to your own location

 {% highlight properties %}
 firefly-system=INFO,/Users/qiupengtao/develop/logs
 firefly-access=INFO,/Users/qiupengtao/develop/logs
+demo-log=INFO,/Users/qiupengtao/develop/logs
 {% endhighlight %}

 When you have finished these operations above-mentioned, run maven command 'mvn test' and 'mvn compile', then run the class 'App' and visit the URL http://localhost:8080/index in your browser, you will see the 'Hello World'.